OpenGenus/Best-student-discount-services/README.md

 	<br>
 </h1>

-A student ID :credit_card:  is a key :key: that unlocks :closed_lock_with_key: several deals and free stuffs :tada: that can make life better.
-This is a list of best services that offer student discounts that a student must try.
+A student ID :credit_card:  is a key :key: that unlocks :closed_lock_with_key: several deals and free stuff :tada: that can make life better.
+This is a list of the best services that offer student discounts that students must try.

 ***